1. What is the HEE Pre-Doctoral Bridging Programme (Formerly Silver Awards)?

-2. What do the Awards cover?
+2. What does the Programme cover?

-A single payment of up to £7,500 can be offered per Clinical Scholar to their NHS organisation, which could cover; contribution to salary and incidental costs; education, training and support costs, travel expenses and other costs reasonably incurred by the Clinical Scholar.
+A single payment of up to £7,500 can be offered per Fellow (formerly Clinical Scholar) to their NHS organisation, which could cover; contribution to salary and incidental costs; education, training and support costs, travel expenses and other costs reasonably incurred by the Clinical Scholar.
 We are aware that in some circumstances this funding will not be enough to cover expenses and additional costs incurred as well as salary support.
 In these circumstances it is the responsibility of the employer to manage the amount that can be spent to mitigate any financial risk incurred.

 Graduates of the Nursing, Midwifery, Allied Health, Chiropractic, Clinical Psychology, Healthcare Scientists, Health Visiting, Operating Department Practice, Optometry and Dispensing Opticians, Osteopaths, Pharmacy Professions, Non-Medical Public Health Specialty Trainees, Specialists and Consultants and Wider Dental Team Professionals’ who are currently registered and have a strong interest in, and suitability for, a research focused clinical career and have a research focused Master’s.